-It's all about love.
+So how is that?
 So first of all, you just said how you resonate with that.
-I heard you say that yeah, it all boils down in you, as well, that it's all about love.
-When you think of that moment in time, Dr. King, that was part of his message.
-A big part of his message was love.
-And then all the things that everyone is trying to have a more peaceful life right now, in this moment in time.
-So I don't know.
-Connect those dots for me.
+I heard you say that.
+Yeah, it all boils down, in you as well, that it's all about love.
+When you think of that moment in time, Dr. King, that was part of his message, big part of his message was love.
+And then all of the things that everyone is trying to have a more peaceful life right now in this moment in time.
+So I don't know, connect those dots for me.
 What does that make you think of?

-Well, basically, we need to think about white privilege.
-That's really a major problem, and one of the reasons that we are having so much a mistreatment of African-Americans as human beings.
-I am thinking about Dr. Martin Luther King, and I want to share something with you that sort of addresses that question, and that I came up with.
-It's a pledge to undo racism and discrimination in America, and I hope that you can be a part of using this pledge.

-And it says, "I pledge first to take a look at my own racist attitudes, behaviors, and thinking, which I may have unconsciously acquired over my lifetime, from the media, home, workplace, and educational system."

-"Two, I pledge to share, whenever possible, the 1995 findings of the genetic discovery, through the scientific study of DNA, which proved that all beings originate from the same strain of life, thus making us all related as brothers and sisters who share a common heritage."
+Well, basically we need to think about white privilege.
+That's really a major problem.
+And one of the reasons that we are having so much mistreatment of African-Americans as human beings.
+I am thinking about Dr. Martin Luther King, and I want to share something with you that addresses that question and that I came up with is a pledge to undo racism and discrimination in America.
+And I hope that you can be a part of using this pledge.
+And it says, "I pledge first to take a look at my own racist attitudes, behaviors and thinking, which I may have unconsciously acquired over my lifetime from the media, home, workplace and educational system.
+Two, I pledge to share whenever possible the 1995 findings of the genetic discovery through the scientific study of DNA, which proved that all human beings originate from the same strand of life.
+That's making us all related as brothers and sisters who share a common heritage."

-"Three, I pledge to treat all human beings, regardless of their origin, as I want to be treated, and as I want my own family and loved ones treated."

-"I pledge to stress the beauty and diversity of having a respect for all human beings, regardless of where their homes might be, in school, at my workplace, and socially."

-"Five, I pledge, to the best of my ability, to work daily to combat racism where I see it."

-"Six, I pledge to help form coalitions, whenever possible, with religious, educational, service, and social organizations, to discuss and work toward the elimination of all traces of personal and institutional racism, discrimination toward others who seem different from myself, with regard to race, color, sex, creed, national origin, disability, sexual orientation, or human or male sexual preferences."

-"I pledge, as I am sojourning, to treat the earth and all living creatures with respect and care."
+"Three, I pledge to treat all human beings regardless of their origin as I want to be treated and as I want my own family and loved ones treated.
+I pledge to stress the beauty and diversity of having a respect for all human beings regardless of where their homes might be, in school, at my workplace and socially.
+Five, I pledge to the best of my ability to work daily to combat racism where I see it.
+Six, I pledge to help form coalitions whenever possible with religious, educational service and social organizations to discuss and work toward the elimination of all traces of personal and institutional racism, discrimination toward others who seem different from myself with regard to race, color, sex, creed, national origin, disability, sexual orientation or human or male-female sexual preferences.
+I pledge as I'm sojourning to treat the earth and all living creatures with respect and care."

-And I'm sure that this is something that Dr. King would endorse and something that we can make a part of our lives.
-And we have a responsibility to endorse fair treatment of African-Americans, just like any other human being.
-And this thing of birth.
-Think about it for a moment: We don't have any control over who we are born to be.
-You could have been born to be me, and I could have been born to be you.
+And I am sure that this is something that Dr. King would endorse and something that we can make a part of our lives.
+We have a responsibility to endorse fair treatment of African-Americans just like any other human being.
+This thing of birth, think about it for a moment.
+We don't have any control over who we were born to be.
+You could have been born to be me and I could have been born to be you.
 Therefore, we deserve to have, I think, all the same treatment.
-And Dr. King, oh, thank goodness for him.
-I just feel so sad when I think about his life and what a beautiful individual he was and the fact that he was assassinated because of what he was doing to bring about love.
+And Dr. King, thank goodness for him, I just feel so sad when I think about his life and what a beautiful individual he was and the fact that he was assassinated because of what he was doing to bring about love.